digitart/CSSkel/README.md

 ## Getting started

+You can simply link it using https:/ccskel.com/1.0.0/csskel.min.css becasue the whole point is to have it easy to start with.
+No other dependency required.

 CSSkel can be downloaded via [zip file](https://github.com/digitart/CSSkel/archive/master.zip) or the repo can be cloned using `git clone https://github.com/digitart/CSSkel.git`.